money-on-chain/main-RBTC-contract/docs/abis/UpgraderTemplate.md

 ### _upgrade

-Upgrade the proxy to the newImplementationIMPORTANT: This function should not be overriden
+Upgrade the proxy to the newImplementation

 ```js
 function _upgrade() internal nonpayable